dosTequilas/frontend-project-lvl3/README.md

 ## ⭐️ Project Assistance
 If you would like to express your gratitude or support the ongoing development of the RSS Reader, simply add a ```GitHub Star``` to the project.
-Together, we can continually improve this project each day!
+With our collective efforts, we have the power to make ongoing enhancements to this project every single day!
+Together, we can strive for constant improvement and make this project even better over time!